LG Tone Free FN7: Meet the Cleanest True Wireless Headphones on The Market

 We tested the LG Tone Free using Meridian natural equalization, playing 24bit/88.2kHz files, and perceived a rich sound at all frequencies.
 Bass sounds deep and controlled, with good detail to differentiate between digital instruments and machines.
 The sound profile is well balanced and the timings sound correct.

 They do not handle the rhythmic aspects of complex recordings in the best way.
-That said, the conventional songs sound very solid.
+That said, conventional songs sound very solid.
 The mid-tones have excellent detail, while the high tones are crisp and clear.
 The LG Tone Free speakers offer a dynamic sound, with subtle details in all tones.
 In this price range, they excel in sound quality.

 What do we like about the LG Tone Free headphones?